-I have been looking into how to start a gratitude journal in 2021.
-It will be one of my goals for the new year.
+(This post was last updated on: 01/20/2023.)
+I have been looking into how to start a gratitude journal in the new year.
+It will be one of my goals for this year.
 I bought a gratitude journal and can’t wait to start!

 What is a Gratitude Journal?